 In the Netherlands, dental care is provided by qualified dentists, all of whom are government-registered.
 The quality of care provided, compared to other countries, in general, is excellent.

-The Dutch visit their dentist on a regular basis — approximately 85 percent of the population go once or twice a year.
+The Dutch visit their dentist on a regular basis — approximately 85% of the population go once or twice a year.
 Expat dental care provider Lassus Tandartsen discusses dental care in the Netherlands and how the Dutch keep their teeth in pretty good shape.

 Lassus Tandartsen is an attractive and modern dental practice with three offices located in the center of Amsterdam.
 They offer a wide range of dental treatments, such as dental hygiene, restorative and esthetic dentistry, implantology, braces, endodontology and more.
 Open 7 days a week including evening hours, they are a multilingual practice where staff speak fluent English but also French, German, Spanish and Portuguese.